 ^{} This airline does not have its own frequent flyer program.
 However, Alaska's Mileage Plan members can accrue and redeem miles on this airline's route system.

 Competition

 Competition in the airline industry is intense.
-We believe the principal competitive factors in the industry that are important to customers are:
+We believe the principal competitive factors in the industry are:

-- safety record and reputation;
+- · safety record and reputation;

 - · fares;

 - · customer service;

-- routes served;
+- · routes served;

 ^{} Capacity purchase arrangement as described under "Business - General Information - Horizon."